A little about my planes & me

-These planes are derived from the 18th century, both in design and construction.
+These planes are derived from both 18th and 19th centuries, both in design and construction.
 They are not exact replicas of anyone particular hand plane, but they encompass, the overall essence and feel of the time period.
 Historically, these master tool makers constructed and created their hand planes from beech wood.
 Seeing that beech is currently limited in both supply and production, we have chosen to use select quarter sawn hard maple which will provide added stability against changes in humidity and climate.
 In addition, hard maple holds many of same characteristics as beech.
 Also, all of the irons used within these planes are made of O1 tool steel.
 Taper ground, hardened and fitted individually for each hand plane created.

 I began woodworking as a young boy, inspired by Roy Underhill and his PBS series.
 I made my first hand plane when I was 12 years old.
 Since that time, I have made almost if not all of the hand tools (English infills, Molding planes, chisels, handsaws, a work bench, treadle lathe and a reproduction tool chest complete with crotch veneer) that I use today.
 When I am not making hand tools, I’m using them to create reproduction 18th century American furniture.
 As a professional craftsman, I have worked as a pattern maker, timber framer and cabinet maker.
 As a timber framer, I was privileged to work with a French Compagnon, who had apprenticed in the “old ways” or “original ways” of timber framing.
 His guidance, did truly inspire and enlighten me to continue down this fine path of craftsmanship and woodworking.
 As a cabinet maker, I was fortunate to be tutored and trained by a very strict German Master Cabinet Maker.
 This experience has allowed me to stretch my abilities as a woodworker and fulfill my desires only dreamt about, as a young boy.
 My life experiences, is what has inspired me to make planes professionally today.
 I hope you will find the same fulfillment and pleasure that I experience and have continued to enjoy over these many years.
 For this has truly been a journey of perfection.